RunOlga Docs

 Processes in Phase 1

-In Phase 1, Processes live alongside Priorities, Issues, and Metrics as part of the organization's content, and you work with them by talking to Olga.
+In Phase 1, Processes live alongside Priorities, Issues, and Metrics as part of the organization's content.
+You can browse the library by category, view any Process in detail, and edit Processes based on your permissions — and you can work with them by talking to Olga.

 Adding a Process